ocular-d/styleguide-editorial/docs/examples-placeholders.md

 For example *`you@acmecorp.com`*'
 - Leave original values all caps, but make examples follow the same capitalization expected by the system
 - If a value is cap sensitive, mention it
+- Even if the same value is in many code examples, list it every time to prevent readers from scrolling

 **:thumbsup: Correct**